-The Officers of the Board shall be a President, a Vice-President, a Secretary, and a Treasurer.
-Officers shall be elected for (2) year terms at the Board's regular meeting in the month of July.
+The Officers of the Board shall be President, Vice-President, Secretary, and Treasurer.
+They Shall be elected for (2) year terms at the Board's regular meeting in the month following the induction of newly elected Trustees.
 The President shall not serve more than two consecutive terms unless by unanimous Board consent.
-In the event of a resignation from an Office, an election to fill the unexpired term of that Office will be conducted at the next Board's regular meeting.
+In the event of a resignation from an Office, an election among current Trustees to fill the unexpired term of that Office will be conducted at the next Board's regular meeting.